marvinborner/Melvix/README.md

 This project is somewhat of a coding playground for me.
 It doesn't have any useful functionality (yet?).
 Be aware that the installation on real hardware is not recommended and may break your computer.

+## Inactive

+I've stopped developing Melvix because it wasn't interesting anymore.
+As I've rewritten Melvix many times, the following features may not all be available in the `dev` branch but scattered around all other branches and commits - sorry :P

 ## Features

 -   From scratch (no POSIX/UNIX compatibility at all)